ktorio/ktor-documentation/topics/default-request.md

 ## Installation

-When configuring the client, there is an extension method provided by this feature to set come defaults for this client.
+When configuring the client, there is an extension method provided by this feature to set some defaults for this client.
 For example, if you want to add a header to all the requests, or configure the host, port, and method or just set the path.

 ```kotlin